Expression Statements

 A block-like expression is an if, match, while, loop, or block ({ ... }) expression: one whose syntax is terminated by a closing brace.
 When a block-like expression appears in statement position (as an item of a block, rather than as an operand within a larger expression), it forms a complete statement on its own and does not require a trailing semicolon.

+The - operator is the sole exception to the syntax-error rule above, because it is the only operator that is both a unary (prefix) and a binary (infix) operator, so its meaning at this boundary is otherwise ambiguous.
 When a block-like expression in statement position is immediately followed by a -, the - begins a new statement — a unary negation — rather than continuing the block-like expression as the left operand of a subtraction.
 For example, in a block containing if c { a } else { b } immediately followed by -x, the if expression is one statement and -x is a separate statement whose - is unary negation, not the subtraction (if c { a } else { b }) - x.
-The - is singled out because it is the only operator that is both a unary (prefix) and a binary (infix) operator, so it is the only one whose meaning at this boundary is otherwise ambiguous.
-This rule applies only in statement position: a block-like expression used as an operand (for example, on the right-hand side of a let binding, as in let n = if c { a } else { b } - x;) participates in the surrounding subtraction as usual.
+Both the syntax-error rule and this - exception apply only in statement position: a block-like expression used as an operand (for example, on the right-hand side of a let binding, as in let n = if c { a } else { b } - x;) participates in the surrounding expression as usual.

 fn main() -> i32 {